Modelur/docs/docs/reference/city_block.md

 **Create**

 Create button is used to create City Block, the same way as if you click on a yellow Create City Block icon in Modelur Toolbar.
-If no Face or Edge Loop is selected, Modelur will switch to Rotated Rectangel tool and wait until you draw a new Face (you can also change the tool to eg. Line if you need to draw irregular City Block Shape).
-Once you draw a Face, it will convert it to Modelur City Block.
+If no Face or Edge Loop is selected, Modelur will switch to Line Tool and wait until you draw a new Face.
+Once you draw a Face (closed planar Edge loop), Modelur will convert it to City Block.
+If you switch to some other SketchUp Tool, Modelur will not create new City Block.

 However, if Face(s) or Edge Loop(s) are selected, it will create a new City Block(s) based on selected shape(s).
 When a City Block is first created, it will contain the default Parameters as specified in the Whole Plot [Plot Parameters](whole_plot/#plot-parameters) and [Default Building Parameters](whole_plot/#default-building-parameters), respectively.